neilschelly/pizerotimer/README.md

 ## FIXMEs an Improvements

+* After shutting down, the backlight comes back on.
+No idea why.
+It's a bug, but it's convenient, so I don't think I'll fix it.
 * Support screen sizes that aren't 240x240?
 * Provide some simple web UI to see/edit the database time range entries
 * Clean up old database time range entries automatically